-The report also provides a selection of quantitative and qualitative environmental indicators related to the green bond.
-Metrics include total megawatt capacity of clean energy produced, location and miles of railway track, the number and area of farms supported, and the area of forest planted and preserved (Exhibit 6).
+Based on the annual report on the 2016 transaction, we expect disclosure on the allocation of proceeds to be reasonably robust and to provide a distribution of proceeds by eligible sector and annual budgetary allocation.
+We would also expect a selection of quantitative and qualitative environmental indicators related to the green bond.
+Metrics provided in the annual report for the 2016 bond include total megawatt capacity of clean energy produced, location and miles of railway track, the number and area of farms supported, and the area of forest planted and preserved (Exhibit 6).